 Dykstra not only arranged to get professional stylists on board, but also collected a slew of donated hair, beauty and personal care products for the pampered women to take home.

 The end result was a social outing for Libenu families and supporters.
-But Newman said she wanted the clients of the group home to leave with just a bit more than freshly-painted fingernails.
+But Newman said she wanted the residents of the group home to leave with just a bit more than freshly-painted fingernails.

 “I want them to them to walk out of here feeling grateful, happy, and loved,” she said.
 “I’m here.
 They’ll never be alone.”